AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 ```
 If closures were value types, the code would print `2` not `3`.

-## Not Interfaces
+## Interfaces *

-Despite claims to the contrary, interfaces are not reference types, otherwise the following code would print 42.
+Despite claims to the contrary, interfaces are **not** reference types, otherwise the following code would print 42.

 ```go
     var a, b interface{}